ScriptCamilo/scriptcamilo/README.md

 <h1>Salut 🖖🏽</h1>

-I am a Software Enginieer student that loves the idea of a more secure and connected world.
+I am a Software Engineer student that loves the idea of a more secure and connected world.
 I use JavaScript as my main program language and I have experience working with ReactJS, React Native and NodeJS. 🚀

 <!-- <img align="right" alt="GIF" src="./assets/github.gif" width="400px" /> -->